top of page

 How to Accept Feedback Calmly?

-Whenever you receive feedback, do you ever feel like a part of you shatters from the feeling of your creative work not being accepted fully?
+Whenever you handling feedback, do you ever feel like a part of you shatters from the feeling of your creative work not being accepted fully?
 While we understand that it is an uncomfortable feeling, there are ways to better accept feedback without affecting your mental wellness.

 Ask Reflective Questions